 I really do love me an air fryer, which is just as well given that they are seemingly all I write about.
 Living in this weird little air fryer niche that I’ve crafted for myself though, I do come across a lot of suspect marketing.
 Does an air fryer actually fry?
 Well, no. Is is healthier?
 It kinda depends on what you cook in it.
 I’d previously turned my nose up on the energy-saving claims, too.
-Yes, it probably uses marginally less energy than an oven, but if you buy one, you’ll have to cook quite a few air fryer chips to make your money back in energy savings.
-And that's especially true if you use T3's triple-cooked air fryer chips recipe.
+Yes, it probably uses marginally less energy than an oven, but if you buy one, you’ll have to cook quite a few meals to make your money back in energy savings.
+And that's especially true if you use T3's labour-intensive best air fryer chips recipe.
 Sorry about that.

 Even so, if there’s one major selling point of the best air fryers list right now, it’s that it will save you from turning on the oven.
 Although it’s no longer 40 degrees, temperatures are set to rise again, and my fan is still on full blast most nights.
 So I’m in no rush to pump extra heat into my top-floor flat.
 Why will an air fryer keep your kitchen cooler than an oven?
 Well, it’s a lot smaller, which means it will need to create a lot less heat to bring its cooking basket up to temperature.
 In my experience, it also cooks in a fraction of a time of an oven, meaning you’ll be able to switch it off and crack open a window to cool down your kitchen far sooner.